kwbonds/overseer/README.md

     $ overseer worker -parallel 9

 Using a higher number of parallel tests is useful if running any long-running tests, to not delay executions of any others.

+### Period-tests

+Let's imagine that you want to test how many times your web service fails in 1 minute.
+You can run period-tests:

+    https://example.com must run http with pt-duration 60s with pt-sleep 2s with pt-threshold 15%

+The previous line will trigger a period-test, where the same test `https://example.com must run http` will be tested over and over for a duration of 60 seconds (`pt-duration 60s`), with a pause of 2 seconds (`pt-sleep 2s`) between each test.
+At the end of the testing period, if the percentage of errors is higher than 15% (`pt-threshold 15%`), an alert will be generated, e.g:

+    8 tests failed out of 21 (38.10%)

+You can also test multiple cases with a dumb test:

+    dumb-test1 must run dumb-test with pt-duration 5s with pt-sleep 200ms with pt-threshold 0% with duration-max 100ms
+    dumb-test2 must run dumb-test with pt-duration 5s with pt-sleep 200ms with pt-threshold 20% with duration-max 100ms
+    dumb-test3 must run dumb-test with pt-duration 5s with pt-sleep 200ms with pt-threshold 40% with duration-max 100ms

+If no `pt-sleep` is defined, Overseer will default to the `-period-test-sleep` command line variable value, or to `5s`.
+If no `pt-threshold` is defined, Overseer will default to the `-period-test-threshold` command line variable value, or to `0%`.

+Note: the `pt-` flags are shortened versions of the also usable longer tags:

+    pt-duration -> period-test-duration
+    pt-sleep -> period-test-sleep
+    pt-threshold -> period-test-threshold

+### Local testing

+You can test Overseer functionalities locally using some scripts.

+Setup Overseer with:

+* Run a local redis: `./scripts/test-run-redis.sh` (hosts the processing queue)
+* Run a local worker: `./scripts/test-run-worker.sh` (runs the actual tests)
+* Run a local webhook bridge: `./scripts/test-run-webhook-bridge.sh` (fetches test results from the queue and triggers the webhook)
+* Run a local http webhook listener: `./scripts/test-run-http-dump.sh` (listens for webhooks requests and dumps them to `stdout`)

+Run tests with:

+* Sample dumb tests: `./scripts/test-run-enqueue.sh`
+* An always-failing test: `./scripts/test-run-enqueue-fail.sh`
+* An sample period-test: `./scripts/test-run-enqueue-period.sh`
+* Custom rules: `./scripts/test-run-enqueue-stdin.sh "https://google.com must run http"`

 ### Running Automatically